nuxt/website-v2/content/fr/guides/features/nuxt-components.md

 # The `<Nuxt>` Component

 The `<Nuxt>` component is the component you use to display your page components.
-Basically, this component gets replaced by what is inside your page components depending on the page that is being shown.
+This component gets replaced by what is inside your page components depending on the page that is being shown.
 Therefore it is important that you add the `<Nuxt>` component to your layouts.

 `layouts/default.vue`